At a glance

 Assessing the development

 In 1990, the indicator value was already significantly below the values that had been reconstructed for 1970 and 1975.
-The indicator continued to show a negative trend in the last 10 years of the data series (2005 to 2015), but recently rose again slightly.
-It was as low as 70 % of the target value in 2015.
+The indicator continued to show a negative trend in the last 10 years of the data series, but recently rose again slightly.
+It was as low as 71 % of the target value in 2016.
 The main causes for this development are intensive agricultural use, landscape fragmentation and urban sprawl, sealing the ground and large-scale input of substances (e.g. nutrients, pesticides or acidifiers).
-The report ‘Vögel in Deutschland 2014’ (in German only) illustrates this trend in detail.
+The report ‘Vögel in Deutschland 2014’ (Wahl et al. 2015, in German only) illustrates this trend in detail.

 The indicator reflects the trend in populations of selected bird species for five landscape and habitat types.
 For each bird species, an expert committee has defined a population target for 2015 which can be achieved if nature conservation regulations and guidelines for sustainable development are implemented rapidly.
-The target values have been standardised to give a target of 100 % for the overall indicator.
+The target values have been standardised to give a target of 100 for the overall indicator.
 Initially set for 2015, this target has been carried forward to 2030.
-It is intended to check the level of the target values up to 2020.
+Currently, the target values are being examined within a research project.
 A detailed description of the method can be found in Achtziger et al. 2004.

 Achtziger et al. 2004: Achtziger, R; Stickroth, H; Zieschank, R, Nachhaltigkeitsindikator für die Artenvielfalt.
 Ein Indikator für den Zustand von Natur und Landschaft.
 Angewandte Landschaftökologie 63. (in German only)